Dans-labs/dariah/docs/Deploy.md

             - `*.scss`, `*.css` (plain CSS and SASS stylesheets)
           - `js`
             - `app`
+              - `dux` connectors between React components and the Redux state.
+Plain ES6.
+                Every duck handles a specific concern of the app.
+                All contain the following sections: *actions*, *reducer*, *selectors*, *helpers*.
+              - `object`, `state`, `pure`: React components in `*.jsx` files.
+The ones in `pure` are functions without side effects; the ones in `state` are programmed as pure functions, but an enhanced version that is connected to the redux state is being exported; the ones in `object` are programmed as classes with life cycle methods of React.
-              - `*.jsx` client-side code in JSX
+              - `main.jsx` client-side entry-point for the javascript
             - `lib`
               - `*.js` client-side code and data in ES6
-            - `main.jsx` client-side entry-point for the javascript

 # Technology
 ## Server